 Pour the ganache over the Chocolate Orange Loaf and smooth over.
 Then sprinkle over some orange zest as garnish (optional).
 (Images 15 & 16)

 I love the decadence of the chocolate ganache but it is very rich.
 A thin slice goes a long way.
 A drizzle of cream over your slice can help cut through the richness.

 You can also serve the Chocolate Orange Loaf Cake with a scoop of creme fraîche or vanilla ice cream.

 💭 Recipe Pro Tips

-- Use room temperature eggs.
-At room temperature the eggs whisk to a better volume capturing more air.
-You Chocolate Orange Loaf Cake will be much lighter and tender.
+- Use room-temperature eggs.
+At room temperature, the eggs whisk to a better volume capturing more air.
+Your Chocolate Orange Loaf Cake will be much lighter and tender.